webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Brute-Strike.md

 ## Brute Strike
+>4+  Might

 You deal 4 additional points of damage with all melee attacks until the end of the next round.
 Enabler.